abuehl/docs/no-implicit-import.md

 The correct fix for this is to attack the root cause and stop *implicitly* importing the interface of module implementation units.

-Adding yet another kind of partition is the wrong way to solve it.

 ## Implications